-If you have recently been diagnosed with colon, rectal or anal cancer you probably have quite a few questions and some worries.
+If you have recently been diagnosed with colon cancer you probably have quite a few questions and some worries.
 This section aims to help you find the answers and information you need, by directing you to the appropriate pages of our website.

 Getting the Facts

 - Colorectal Cancer Overview

 Colorectal cancer is cancer that occurs in the colon or rectum.
 Sometimes it is called colon cancer, for short.
 The colon is the large intestine or large bowel.
 The rectum is the passageway that connects the colon to the anus.
 After diagnosis the next step will be to meet with a colorectal surgeon or oncologist depending upon your situation.
 The official staging will take place after surgery with the exception of metastatic disease.

 The process used to find out if cancer has spread within the colon/rectum or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.

 - Build Your Colorectal Cancer Treatment Dream Team Workbook